 Since we live at about 62 degrees north, the sun never really gets high in the sky from October through the end of February.
 Instead, we watch it move across the horizon, just slightly above the trees.

 Moving the panels lets us take advantage of every last bit of sunlight to charge our battery bank.
-And it reduces the required running time on our generators and therefore our annual diesel fuel costs.
+And it reduces our generators' required running time and our annual diesel fuel costs.

 We depend on propane for a lot of things.
 (Too many things.
 A topic for another post!)

 A propane-fired boiler powers our propane oven and

 6-burner stovetop, which is ancient but does the job new propane cooktop was installed in 2019!

 It also powers our propane-fired line-heating glycol system - more on that in section #7.
 We used to have a propane fridge, but it's far too small for our family.